Jolly Logic AltimeterTwo

 Components

 T' AltimeterTwo has an LCD display and a single button for control.
-It has an internal lithium rechargeable battery and is charged through USB, arrr, although it doesn't communicate with a computer.
-My unit be t' second generation version, arrr, matey, which requires a separate USB cable (included) instead o' t' integral USB connector o' t' pre-2014 first generation.
+It has an internal lithium rechargeable battery and is charged through USB, although it doesn't communicate with a computer.
+My unit was t' second generation version, arrr, which requires a separate USB cable (included) instead o' t' integral USB connector o' t' pre-2014 first generation.
 T' unit has enough memory t' store 100 flights' worth o' data.

 Flight

-First, I usually just attach t' unit t' t' rocket at t' eyebolt or shock cord attachment point t' t' nose cone with a zip-tie.
+First, matey, I usually just attach t' unit t' t' rocket at t' eyebolt or shock cord attachment point t' t' nose cone with a zip-tie.
 I've found on several occasions that t' unit has triggered while I be carryin' t' rocket t' t' pad or puttin' it on t' rail or rod.
 John Beans o' Jolly Logic told me that t' unit is somewhat sensitive t' these false launch detections and it's best t' arm t' unit just before launch, when t' rocket is already on t' pad.
-Also, ya bilge rat, he has improved t' launch detection algorithm since me fairly early unit (mine has firmware version 3.8) so this problem may be less severe on new units.
+Also, he has improved t' launch detection algorithm since me fairly early unit (mine has firmware version 3.8) so this problem may be less severe on new units.

 Recovery

-Though t' manual emphasizes t' need for vent holes, matey, I usually don't make any provisions for them and t' values still seem reasonable.
+Though t' manual emphasizes t' need for vent holes, I usually don't make any provisions for them and t' values still seem reasonable.

 Flight Rating: 4